Passion play sees Djokovic roar into last 16

 "I'm delighted, I raised my level of tennis today compared to the first two rounds," Djokovic said.
 "This was the most focussed I've been on the court for the last couple of weeks."

-(Reporting by Martyn Herman, editing by Pritha Sarkar and Ken Ferris)
+Reporting by Martyn Herman, editing by Pritha Sarkar and Ken Ferris